jaspervdj/patat/README.md

     Hello world.
     ```

-3. Within a slide, using a comment containing a `config:` block.
+3. Within a slide, using a comment starting with `<!--config:`.
 These
     settings can override configuration for that specific slide only.
+    There should not be any whitespace between `<!--` and `config:`.

     ```markdown
     # First slide